d12frosted/elpa-mirror/gnu/jinx-readme.txt

   dictionaries at once.
 The following three alternative packages come closest to the behavior of Jinx.

-  • [jit-spell]: Jinx UI borrows ideas from Augusto Stoffel's Jit-spell.
+  • [jit-spell]: Jinx borrows ideas from Augusto Stoffel's Jit-spell.
 Jit-spell uses the less efficient Ispell process communication instead of Jinx's calling a native API.
 Since Jit-spell does not restrict spell checking to the visible text only,